mikepruett3/ansible-role-rapid7-agent/README.md

 Requirements
 ------------

 The role does not require anyting to run on RHEL and its derivatives.
+This role assumes that you have the software package located on a web server somewhere in your environment.

 Role Variables
 --------------